Anjali17aj/QR-Code-Generator/README.md

 The QR Code project is a Node.js application that utilizes the qr-image library and the inquirer package.
 The goal of the project is to generate QR codes based on user input.

 ## Lessons Learned
+- JavaScript

-- I learnt about Node.js
+- Node.js
 - Node modules
-- different packages used
+- Packages
 - .json file
 - Generating QR code